ihumaunkabir/ihumaunkabir/README.md

 - 🌱 Currently learning Neural Networks, Natural Language Processing, Docker, Concurrency and DevOps.
 - 👯 Looking to collaborate on Natural Language Processing, Machine Learning(Deep Learning) and Microservice based data driven applications.

 Humaun Kabir is a technology enthusiast and aspiring computer science grad from Bangladesh.
-He has been working for bringing school students and university girls into the ICT sector for several years.
+He has been working for bringing school students and university girls into the ICT sector for several years envisioning SDG 4, 5 and 8.
 Besides, he also coordinates competitive programming contests for girls and high school students nationally.
 He travels frequently and like to explore people and culture.

 ### Connect with me: